 Stormwater Service District

-In April 2016, the Fairfax County Board of Supervisors approved an increase in the Stormwater Service District tax for fiscal year 2018 from $0.0275 (two and three quarter cents) per $100 of assessed real estate value to $0.0275 (two and three quarter cents) per $100 of assessed real estate value.
+In May 2017, the Fairfax County Board of Supervisors approved an increase in the Stormwater Service District tax for fiscal year 2018 from $0.0275 (two and three quarter cents) per $100 of assessed real estate value to $0.03 (three cents) per $100 of assessed real estate value.
 The Stormwater Service District was established by the Board in Fiscal Year 2010.
-Stricter regulatory requirements and essential reinvestment in the county's aging infrastructure resulted in the need to establish a funding mechanism that was independent of the general fund.
+More stringent regulatory requirements and essential reinvestment in the county's aging infrastructure resulted in the need to establish a funding mechanism that was independent of thegeneral fund.